When BMW Anti-lock Braking System (ABS) module or pump fail, you will notice at least one of the following symptoms:

 Brake Light Switch

-The brake light switch may also fail and triggered the DSC light on.
+The brake light switch may also fail and trigger the DSC light on.
 The brake light switch is mounted above the brake pedal and removed in less than fifteen minutes.

 High voltage or low battery voltage may trigger the DSC light and other lights on BMW.